By Matt Neatock

 Green powder supplements are a convenient way to help fill the gaps left by unbalanced diets.
 While they may also boast some impressive health benefits, not all greens supplements are the same.
 Many have similar makeups, but the quantity of nutrients and quality of ingredients can vary wildly between brands.

-We'll walk you through ingredients commonly found in greens supplements, what to look out for, and how LADDER Superfood Greens compares.
+We'll walk you through ingredients commonly found in greens supplements and what to look out for.

 The right greens supplement can have many health benefits.
 Here's why you should consider adding one to your diet.

 Antioxidant-like compounds can help counteract the oxidative stress caused by free radicals and thereby prevent or delay cell damage.
-Look for greens supplements that primarily contain superfoods high in antioxidant-like compounds, such as matcha (found in LADDER Superfood Greens), kale, and goji berries.
+Look for greens supplements that primarily contain superfoods high in antioxidant-like compounds, such as matcha, spinach, and goji berries.

 Can greens supplements boost your energy levels?
 It depends on whether they contain green tea extract or matcha.
 Research suggests that people who take a green tea extract supplement may experience better energy levels.